gllmAR/gllmar.github.com/assets/slides/lutherie/lutherie.md

 	* Power, condemned bulbs
 * [Robert Henke](http://www.monolake.de)
 	* Live Sampling and sound triggering
-	* Founder of the ableton Live Software
+	* Founder of the Ableton Live Software
-	* Create the monodeck,  wich became the Akai APC40
+	* Create the Monodeck,  which became the Akai APC40

 <!--